dphilipson/transducist/README.md

-If you are using a bundler which supports tree-shaking (e.g. Webpack 4+, Rollup) and are looking to decrease bundle size, Transducist also provides an alternate API to allow you to only pay a bundle size cost for the functions you actually use, which incidentally is similar to that provided by more typical transducer libraries.
+If you are using a bundler which supports tree-shaking (e.g. Webpack 4+, Rollup) and are looking to decrease bundle size, Transducist also provides an alternate API to allow you to pay only for the functions you actually use, which incidentally is similar to the API provided by more typical transducer libraries.
 All chain methods are also available as standalone functions and can be used as follows:

 ```ts
 import { filter, map, toArray, transduce } from "transducist";